Blog Legally: 5 Legal Pages Your Website MUST Have

 Since “transformative use” is such an ambiguous statement, giving you generic advice could be fatal.

-So, if your site relies heavily on “fair use”, such as books/TV shows reviews websites, visit this page here to learn more about fair use.
+So, if your site relies heavily on “fair use”, such as pop culture commentary/reviews websites, visit this page here to learn more about fair use.
 If this resource does not bring clarity about the situation of your site content, the best thing you can do to blog legally is to consult a lawyer to analyze your blog content and give you specific, legal advice.

 YOUR Rights As A Blogger